What Is a Virtual Receptionist?

 Review transcripts weekly

-Read your call summaries every Friday.
-You'll spot patterns — common questions, competitor mentions, new opportunities.
+Read call summaries every Friday.
+You will spot patterns — common questions, competitor mentions, new opportunities.

 10

-Update your Google Business Profile, website and voicemail to say "We answer calls 24/7."
+Update your Google Business Profile, website and voicemail greeting.
 Confidence drives calls.

 10. How to Choose a Virtual Receptionist Provider